-Based on the current operating budget as approved by the Board of Directors, the Company's management prepared cash flow forecasts, which covers a 7-year period and an appropriate extrapolation of cash flows beyond 2029.
-A sensitivity analysis has been performed concluding that a reasonable change in the WACC and/or the long-term growth rate would not lead to an impairment.
+Based on the current operating budget as approved by the Board of Directors, the Company's management prepared cash flow forecasts, which covers a 3-year period and an appropriate extrapolation of cash flows beyond 2026.
+A sensitivity analysis has been performed concluding that a reasonable change in the WACC and/or forecasted growth rate would not lead to an impairment.